OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 To run any of these examples, take the following steps:

-1. Create an Office add-in project for the appropriate Office host application (e.g., Excel or Word).
+1. Create an Office add-in project for the appropriate Office host application (for example, Excel or Word).
 One way to do this quickly is to use the [Yo Office tool](https://github.com/OfficeDev/generator-office).
 1. In the root of the project, [install Jest](https://jestjs.io/docs/getting-started).
 1. [Install the office-addin-mock tool](#install-the-tool).
 1. Create a file exactly like the first file in the example and add it to the folder that contains the project's other source files, often called `\src`.